BKasin/club-websystem/README.md

 ## Ongoing work

-Since we exclude the migrations from the repo, each time you run `git pull`, you should also run these commands to verify you have the latest database model and latest static files:
+Since the database model can change from time to time, we include the migrations file in the repo.
+Each time you run `git pull`, you should use the migrations to update your copy of the database, instead of simply overwriting your database with the copy in the repo.

+Run these commands after each `git pull`:

     python manage.py makemigrations
     python manage.py migrate